 4. Join a community of writers

 There are several online writing communities you can join, which give you the opportunity to critique and receive criticism.
-These communities usually have rules against personal attacks and plagiarism.
-The greatest benefit of these groups is that they can serve as a kind of support.
-So, if you need help finding useful study materials, they can point you in the right direction.
+These communities usually have rules against personal attacks and plagiarism, and their greatest benefit is that they can serve as a kind of support group.

 The ultimate purpose of beta readers is to give criticism or advice that will strengthen your work.
-While this is good—important even—you must recognize your choice to accept or decline the criticism.
+While this is good, you must recognize your choice to accept or decline the criticism.
 Sometimes the suggestions a reader gives are just what you need to smoothen the rough edges of your work, but other times, they will not fit in with your idea.
 You must learn to decipher between helpful and unhelpful advice.
 “How will I know this?” you might ask.
-I’ll say, go with your gut.
+Go with your gut.

 I’ll give you an example.
 I wrote a story about a woman and her mother and submitted it for criticism.
-One of the beta readers suggested that I make the story about the woman and her boyfriend.
-I rejected this advice because the idea was to explore a relationship gone wrong between a daughter and her mother and how this affected her life, not the other way around.
-You must be confident as a writer, know what you want to write about and receive criticism that aids your vision, not one which alters it.
+One of the beta readers suggested that I instead make the story about the woman and her boyfriend.
+I rejected this advice because the idea was to explore a sour relationship between a daughter and her mother and its effect on the daughter’s life, not the other way around.
+You must be confident as a writer; know what you want to write about and receive criticism that aids your vision.

 I’ll talk more about how you should respond to criticism in another article.
 Until then, keep writing!